gaperez64/gaperez64.github.io/nofreelunch.markdown

 The TCS Seminar is meant to expose master's students from the University of Antwerp to theoretical topics in computer science.
-For the *academic year 2023-2024,* the seminar will take place biweekly on TBA at **TBAam/pm in TBA**.
+For the *academic year 2023-2024,* the seminar will take place biweekly on TBA at **TBA in TBA**.
 The preliminary agenda is as follows.
 * Wout Bittremieux: Confident peptide-spectrum matching in the absence of ground truth data